reload/ddsdk2016/README.md

 * Docker + docker-compose installed
 * Access to https://hub.docker.com/r/reload/db-data or a databasedump

+Then do either a manual or scripted reset.

 ### Manually
 * Run docker-compose up from the root of the project
 * Run `docker-compose run drush cim -y`